Jobs (Basic): Create & Apply Templates

 10. Save & Exit, Save and Cancel: Click Save & Exit to save the template and go back to the templates list, Save to keep your changes and continue editing the template or Cancel to exit without saving.

-While creating a job template, include dynamic data—such as the account name or due date—in the job name.
-This way, you can easily tell jobs apart by the specific details in their names once they are inside a pipeline and displayed on job cards.
+• Easily tell jobs apart by the specific details in their names once they are inside a pipeline and displayed on job cards

-• Account Name: the account the job is for
+• Account name: the account the job is for

-• Account Custom Field: any custom account field
+• Account custom field: any custom account field

-• Pipeline Periodicity: the job’s schedule settings in the selected pipeline
+• Pipeline periodicity: the job’s schedule settings in the selected pipeline

 Job Name With Shortcodes What You’ll See in the Pipeline